larsrh/website/topics/crdt/03-lattices.md

 Assume we have a partial ordering ≤ for a set of values _a_, _b_, ...
 Let's call that set _M_.
-If we additionally know that for each pair of values in _M_, there is a _least upper bound_ that's also in _M_, then we can construct a semilattice.
+If we additionally know that for each pair of values in _M_, there is a _least upper bound_[^footnote-lub] that's also in _M_, then we can construct a semilattice.
 The least upper bound of _a_ and _b_ is defined to be a value _c_ where _a_ ≤ _b_ and _a_ ≤ _c_ (so much is obvious, since it's an _upper_ bound) and there's no other element _d_ that's closer to _a_ and _b_ than _c_.
 Formally: _c_ is least upper bound if